 This is absolutely critical.
 Development means many different things to many different people.
-If you want to maximize the output of your development team, clearly communicate your expectations to them.
+If you want to maximize the output and create a strong development team, clearly communicate your expectations to them.
 If they aren’t sure what their role is, they will find themselves trying to balance too many responsibilities.
 When that happens, the quality of their work will suffer.

 So, what do you want out of your development team?